 Head of Division

-Prof. John R. Porter serves as Head of the Earth and Environmental Sciences Division of EurASc, bringing extensive expertise in environmental science and climate-related research, and contributing to the advancement of scientific excellence and interdisciplinary collaboration within the Academy.
+Prof. Sabrina Speich serves as Head of the Earth and Environmental Sciences Division of EurASc, bringing recognised expertise in oceanography, climate science, and Earth system dynamics.
+Through her scientific leadership, she contributes to the advancement of interdisciplinary research, international collaboration, and scientific excellence within the Academy.
+(June 2026 – May 2029)

 Scientific Committee of the Division